-This is going to be an interesting post, because we show why people in the last US election voted for Trump, which is the same as saying against Clinton, since the fringe candidates hardly got any votes, relatively speaking.
+In this post, I’ll show why people in the last U.S. election voted for Trump, which is the same as saying against Clinton because the fringe candidates hardly received any votes, relatively speaking.

-The technique here handles one of the most vexing problems in black box classifier and regression models, which is which variables should you remove from a regression model to make them more accurate.
+The technique here handles one of the most vexing questions in black-box classifier and regression models: Which variables should you remove from a regression model to make it more accurate?

-Permutation Importance works for many scikit-learn estimators.
-It shuffle the data and the removes different input variables to see what relative change results in the calculating the training model.
-It measures how much the outcome goes up or down given the input variable, thus calculating their impact on the results.
+Within the ELI5 scikit-learn Python framework, we’ll use the permutation importance method.
+Permutation importance works for many scikit-learn estimators.
+It shuffles the data and removes different input variables in order to see relative changes in calculating the training model.
+It also measures how much the outcome goes up or down given the input variable, thus calculating their impact on the results.

 In other words, for linear regression, it first calculates, for example, the coefficients α, β, γ, …